-CPI based inflation rises 3.66 pc in December
+CPI based inflation rises 3.66 pc in January

-ISLAMABAD, Feb 1 (APP): Consumer Price Index (CPI) on year-on-year basis during January 2017 witnessed an increase of 3.66 per cent as compared same month of last year.
+ISLAMABAD, Feb 1 (APP): Consumer Price Index (CPI) on year on year basis during January 2017 witnessed an increase of 3.66 per cent

-On month-on-month basis the inflation was recorded at 0.18 per cent in January 2017 as compared to December 2017, said Asif Bajwa, Chief Statistician Pakistan Bureau of Statistics (PBS) while presenting data of monthly inflation figures here during addressing a press conference.
+On month on month basis the inflation was recorded at 0.18 per

+cent in January 2017 as compared to December 2017, Asif Bajwa, Chief Statistician Pakistan Bureau of Statistics (PBS) said, while

-According to the data, average CPI based inflation during first seven months of the current fiscal year (July-January)increased by 3.85 per cent as compared to same period of previous year.
+According to the data, average CPI based inflation during first seven months of the current fiscal year (July January)increased by 3.85 per cent as compared to same period of previous year.

 The PBS collects the retail and the wholesale prices and computes the CPI and Wholesale Price Index (WPI) on monthly basis while the Sensitive Price Indicator (SPI) is calculated on weekly basis.